Leoevi/epilepsy_care_pmk/README.md

 # epilepsy_care_pmk

 An epilepsy daily app written in Flutter for Phramongkutklao Hospital's Pediatric Epilepsy Center.
-Written primarily for iOS and Andriod operating systems.
+Written primarily for iOS and Android operating systems.

 ## Features
 - Record seizure/medication allergy/medication intake events
 - Filtering by dates for seizure/medication allergy/medication intake events
-- Display graph of seizures occurence
+- Display graph of seizures occurrence
 - Display graph of medication intake
 - Read about medications that is related to epileptic seizures
 - Read about common seizure knowledge